 Through its projects and initiatives, the CRSN Rehabilitation Operational Committee in collaboration with the Rehabilitation Advisory Committee (RAC) strives to establish a seamless stroke rehabilitation system that delivers timely access to high quality, specialized stroke rehabilitation in the Champlain LHIN.
 The Committee recognizes stroke rehabilitation is an ongoing recovery process and emphasizes the importance of supporting patients’ and families’ transitions to their life after stroke.
 This strategic plan prioritizes increased access to clinic and home therapy services across the region, higher amounts of therapy for patients in the inpatient setting, and expedited admission to rehabilitation services following an acute stroke event.

 Community and Long-Term Care

 The CRSN Community and Long-Term Care Operational Committee focuses its efforts on supporting projects and initiatives to improve transitions of care for stroke survivors and families as they return to the community.

-The Education Operational Committee ensures that educational programs delivered by the CRSN are in alignment with the regional strategic goals, supporting the areas of needed improvement in the region throughout the continuum of care from hyper-acute to community, based on the provincial stroke report card findings, addressing the needs identified by all disciplines.
+The Champlain Regional Stroke Network team ensures that educational programs are delivered in alignment with the regional strategic goals, supporting needed improvements in the region throughout the continuum of care based on provincial stroke report card findings, and addressing needs identified by all disciplines.